What are the Visual Cues of an Intoxicated Driver?

-Trichter & Murphy’s DWI lawyers in Houston, Texas, note that difficulties maintaining a steady speed, accelerating for no apparent reason and driving slowly can be indicators that a driver is intoxicated.
+Trichter & LeGrand’s DWI lawyers in Houston, Texas, note that difficulties maintaining a steady speed, accelerating for no apparent reason and driving slowly can be indicators that a driver is intoxicated.
 However, there is a more telling cue of impairment: trouble with stopping and braking.
 Random use of the brakes and having difficulties stopping properly can be strong indicators of intoxication.

 Drivers must be able to pay attention to their surrounding environment and proper operation of their vehicle.
 The NHTSA calls the ability to do this “vigilance.”
 Intoxicated drivers frequently have vigilance problems, including:

 - Driving in the dark without headlights

 - Failure to use signals for lane changes or turns

 - Slow response to traffic signals

 - Stopping for no apparent reason

 - Slow response or failure to respond to officer’s signals

 - Driving in the opposing lanes or the wrong way down a one-way street.